 Perfect for dressing your salad at your next Japanese meal, this flavorful dressing combines miso, sesame oil, freshly grated ginger and garlic, Mirin seasoning sake, seasoned rice vinegar, and honey to a base of neutral vegetable oil.
 I just bought a big bottle of rice bran oil to fry my tempura in, and it worked nicely in the dressing.

 1/4 cup rice bran oil, or other neutral vegetable oil or canola oil

 2 tsp toasted sesame oil

 1 Tb water

 1 Tb seasoned rice vinegar

 1 tsp finely grated fresh ginger root (peeled)

 1 small garlic clove, finely grated (1/4 tsp)

 1 tsp sesame seeds to sprinkle on salad

 Combine all ingredients except sesame seeds in blender and run on high until dressing is emulsified.
-Pour on salad greens, then sprinkle sesame seeds on salad.
+Pour on green salad, then sprinkle sesame seeds or furikaki on salad.